 Weekly sessions run Monday through Friday, 10 am to 3 pm, from early July through mid-August.
 Registration generally begins in February, and can be completed by paper or online application.
 Groups are filled on a first-come, first-served basis.
 For more information, please visit the Westchester County Parks Summer Camps page.

 A limited number of scholarships for children from neighboring school districts have been generously made available from the Central Westchester Audubon Society.
 More information and a downloadable application are available at the CWAS website.

 Marshlands also offers a summer program for older children wishing to delve deeper into nature and the understanding of our role in it.
 For students entering grades 7, 8, and 9, the Ecologists in Training program allows campers to learn about the unique ecosystems at Marshlands through hands-on wildlife monitoring and scientific study.
 Campers will develop leadership and communication skills through team-building activities, observation and analytical skills through participation in field biology and habitat conservation projects, and a stronger appreciation of the environment around them as they explore the diverse habitats of the Conservancy.
 One week sessions run Monday through Friday, 10 am to 3 pm, from early July through mid-August.
 See below for more information on registration.

-Registration begins on Tuesday, February 12, 2013 at 12 noon, and all groups are filled on a first-come, first-served basis.
-Parents may chose to apply online or mail/fax a paper application.
-For more information about the program, the 2013 camp brochure is available for viewing here
+Registration begins on Tuesday, February 11, 2014 at 12 noon, and all groups are filled on a first-come, first-served basis.
+Parents may choose to apply online or mail/fax a paper application.
+For more information about the program, the 2014 camp brochure is available for viewing here

 , and all registration information and forms for both online and mail-in applicants is available at the Westchester County Parks Summer Camps page.
 Applications are also available to pick up at the Marshlands visitor's center, but must be mailed or faxed to the Parks Summer Camp headquarters to be processed.